Raezroth/Linux-ARM-Gaming-Chroot/Docs/tips.md

 ### NOTE: Touchscreen Controller input is experimental use at your own risk.

+Steam Remote Play has a touchpad that can be enabled, but it only works in Remote Play.

-For Toucscreen Controller use [TabPad](https://github.com/nitg16/TabPad) must be ran from a seperate terminal.
+For Toucscreen Controller use in other programs [TabPad](https://github.com/nitg16/TabPad) must be used from `systemd-nspawn -b` for best possible usage.

 Recommend to launch another terminal and chroot into the container again for this.
 You can try to run this from the host, but TabPad relies on X11 and won't launch with wayland currently, Looking into modifying or just a new touchscreen controller.